 Career of the sticky notes (with a slow start)

 Every invention is worthless as long as you do not know what you can use it for.
 At the DPMA, "industrial applicability" is therefore one of the requirements for patentability of an invention.
 It may occasionally happen that a development is suitable for a completely different purpose than originally thought (this happens more often in pharmaceutical research, for example; see the example of sildenafil: a substance developed against hypertension, which then became famous for a completely different application under its trade name Viagra).
 Sometimes it takes years to find the right application for a development.
 One of the best known examples are the "Post-it" stickers.
-The underlying patent was registered 50 years ago and the product was launched on the market 40 years ago.

 What to do with the microsphere adhesive?